Rainbow 2005 06

 2248 Cow Bay Rd, Eastern Passage, Halifax County

-The latest beach conditions at Rainbow Haven:
+The latest beach conditions at Rainbow Haven Beach

-Water Temperature:
+Water Temperature: 16°C

-Air Temperature:
+Air Temperature: 23°C

 Surf:

-UV Index:
+UV Index: 7 (High) @ 12pm

-Be aware of the rip current from the channel on the eastern end of the beach, to the left of the guard chair.
+Be aware of the strong rip current from the channel on the eastern end of the beach, to the left of the guard chair.
 If you notice you're caught in it and are getting pulled out to sea, do not try to swim against it.
 Swim directly to shore then walk back to your spot.

 The yellow and red flags indicate the supervised area, which is the safest place to swim and stay!